oracle-livelabs/security/database/advanced/avdf/avdf.md

         ![AVDF](./images/avdf-102.png "Configure network settings")

-    - For ens3, the Proxy Ports are set to 15223 for pdb1 and 15224 for pdb2, because here we will use these ports to use Database Firewall
+    - For the available network interface card (NIC), the Proxy Ports are set to 15223 for pdb1 and 15224 for pdb2.
+These ports will be used for the Database Firewall monitoring.

         ![AVDF](./images/avdf-103.png "Proxy Ports settings")